Leonardo-Mazzuca/ummani-blog/README.md

 # README

 Hi!
-You are probably rating my code skills if you are reading this file!
+You are probably evaluating my code skills if you are reading this file!

-So this is a test from an internship application that i've applied, and in this README i'll document everything that is required from the test github.
+This is a test for an internship application that I've applied to, and in this README, I'll document everything that is required for the test.

-First, make sure that you have ruby installed on your machine, because we're going to use ruby on rails.
+First, make sure you have Ruby installed on your machine, because we'll be using Ruby on Rails.

 ## Getting started 🏳️